 Since the Seller Central account has been registered, Amazon’s brand registry program has restricted unauthorized listings.

 3. Get complete control over product pricing

 Sellers registered with Amazon Seller Central are entirely in control of their product prices.
 Due to the fact that you sell products to Amazon, you can easily tweak your product price based on your competitors’ prices for an edge in the marketplace.

 Amazon Seller Central allows you to customize product costs based on your needs and preferences.
-In other words, this feature is beneficial when it comes to creating markets for newly launched products.
+In other words, this feature is beneficial when creating markets for newly launched products.
 Moreover, you can begin selling them at a reduced price.
 By adjusting prices according to demand, you can boost conversions.

 4. Easy access to analytics

-Using the above data, sellers can clearly see the product demand and anticipate upcoming demands much more quickly.
+Using the above data, sellers can see the product demand and anticipate upcoming demands more quickly.
 With price control available, access to data can be a decisive advantage for Amazon sellers to stay competitive, especially during the event/sales days.

-5. Access to Subscribe & Save feature
+5. Access to the Subscribe & Save feature

 It eventually lets brands develop a greater level of loyalty with their customers.